DCU Staff Mentoring Scheme - FAQ

 - Promote collegiality and networking - which are at the heart of great educational institutions

-In addition to the benefits that the mentors and mentees and the university get from mentoring, DCU wishes to promote the practice of mentoring throughout the University.
+In addition to the above, another objective of the mentoring scheme is to develop a culture were informal mentoring readily takes place.
 One of the aims is that the participating mentors and mentees complete the programme with a desire and the skills to seek informal mentoring throughout their careers, and to offer it willingly and frequently to others.
 The positive experience of mentoring from this scheme should motivate each participant to continue to benefit from mentoring and to provide that benefit to others.